 My husband David Knowles and I founded literary publisher Two Ravens Press (now under new ownership) in 2006, and in 2012 launched EarthLines magazine, a full-colour print publication for writing about nature, place and the environment.

 My first novel The Long Delirious Burning Blue was described by The Independent on Sunday as ‘Hugely potent.
 A tribute to the art of storytelling that is itself an affecting and inspiring story’ and by The Scotsman as ‘… powerful (reminiscent of The English Patient), filmic, and achieving the kind of symmetry that novels often aspire to, but rarely reach.’
-I am still working on my second novel, The Bee Dancer (written with the support of a writer’s bursary from the Scottish Arts Council), a contemporary ecological retelling of the myth of Psyche and Eros.
-I continue to write nonfiction essays, creative short prose pieces and poetry, but my other passion is for the work that I do with myth, storytelling and what I call narrative ecopsychology, to help people along their individual paths of transformation in order to find their place in the world.
+I am slowly working on a second novel, The Bee Dancer (written with the support of a writer’s bursary from the Scottish Arts Council), a contemporary ecological retelling of the myth of Psyche and Eros.
+My major focus right now is to complete If Women Rose Rooted, Like Trees: a narrative nonfiction book about women, Celtic myth, place and belonging which will be published in spring 2016.

 ‘The Wild Woman … lives in the green poking through snow, she lives in the rustling stalks of dying autumn corn, she lives where the dead come to be kissed and the living send their prayers.
 She lives in the place where language is made.
 She lives on poetry and percussion and singing … She is the moment just before inspiration bursts upon us.’
 Clarissa Pinkola Estes, Women Who Run With the Wolves